shieldskcd/python_MC/README.md

     7. Created an input field that will prompt user to input their name so that it can be added to the string that is printed.
     8. Created two versions of the printed value, one with a space and one without.
     9. We are now on module 3.19
+    10. Created a new file that lets us test splitting text strings with various escape characters and methods.
+    11. Created an exercise that uses tabs and newlines in the string to sepearate various text strings.
+    12. Experimented with the use of the double backslash `\\` when a line break is needed.
+    13. Used the `raw` string (`r`) to convert a string to Raw.
+    14. Now we are on Module 3.21